 They’ve learned from past dating mistakes and they will treat you with respect

 Men in their 40s have run through the flaming dating hoops just like we have, and come out on the other side much better for it.
 All this experience means they’re more likely to be in a place in their life where they’re truly fit for a relationship.
-They’re not here to waste your time and they know exactly what they’re looking for.
+They’re not here to waste your time, they know exactly what they’re looking for, and they’ll go after what they want with bravery and confidence.
 They know how to treat a woman right, so they probably won’t be asking you to send nudes or flaking out on plans.

 Older men are more likely to be ready for stability and family